Buddy MacKay: Political career

 MacKay was elected to the Florida House of Representatives in 1968, and to the Florida Senate in 1974.

+In 1980, he ran for U.S. Senate and came third in the Democratic Party primary, therefore failing to qualify for the runoff.

+Two years later in 1982, he ran for the U.S. House of Representatives and won.
 From 1983 to 1989 he served for three terms in the United States House of Representatives.

 In 1988 he received the Democratic nomination for the United States Senate, but lost in a very close race for that office to Connie Mack III.

-Lieutenant governor
+Lieutenant governorship

 MacKay won the 1990 Democratic primary for lieutenant governor on the ticket headed by former U.S. Senator Lawton Chiles, who had held the Senate seat MacKay had unsuccessfully sought two years earlier.
 They won the election and were re-elected in 1994, the latter campaign being a close contest against the Republican ticket headed by Jeb Bush.

 As lieutenant governor, MacKay was co-chair of the Florida Commission on Education, Reform and Accountability.
 He was regarded as the most significant and powerful lieutenant governor in Florida's history.

 MacKay was a strong supporter of the use of capital punishment, as was Chiles.
 When he was asked during the 1998 gubernatorial election campaign about his positions on use of the death penalty and electric chair in Florida, he replied: "I support the death penalty and support the use of the electric chair so long as it operates in a reliable fashion."
 However he suggested that Florida should change its mode of execution after Pedro Medina's botched execution, saying: "The last thing we want to do is generate sympathy for these killers."

-Gubernatorial candidate
+Gubernatorial campaign

 In 1998, MacKay sought to succeed the term-limited Chiles as governor, easily winning the Democratic nomination with his full support.
 However, MacKay secured only 44.7% of the vote, losing to Republican nominee Jeb Bush, who had narrowly lost the 1994 contest but secured 55.3% of the vote in 1998.